What does Client Diversity refer to?

 How can we prevent an incident from damaging the whole network?

 To help with Client Diversity, we the Stereum team, decided to release a weekly infograph that can give you an estimation about the distribution of mainnet production clients.
-You, as a User, can use this to set up another validator using on of the less popular clients to contribute directly to client diversity and health of the network .
-You can also collect your own data – using the network.
+You, as a User, can use this information to set up another validator using on of the less popular clients to contribute directly to client diversity and health of the network .
+You can also collect your own data – using the network, to better the understanding of the client distribution of the Ethereum network.

 How did we get our data?